STOCKS NEWS EUROPE-UK small caps up 0.2 pct at midday

-The FTSE Small Cap index rises 0.2 percent around midday, outperforming the FTSE 100 index, down 0.4 percent, while the FTSE 250 index is 0.2 percent lower.
+The FTSE Small Cap index adds 0.2 percent by midday, tracking similar gains by the blue chips, also ahead 0.2 percent, while the mid caps are up 0.4 percent.

-Fortune Oil gains 2.4 percent as the China-focused explorer reports its maiden Joint Ore Reserves Committee Mineral Resource Statement for its Hrazdan Iron Ore Project in Armenia, which the company says represents a significant milestone in progressing the development and realising the value of the project.
+Renold adds 12.5 percent as the industrial chains and power transmissions manufacturer says in a trading update that early indications in the fourth-quarter show its European businesses returning to double digit year-on-year underlying sales growth.

-Daisy Group sheds 5.9 percent after saying it is buying Worldwide Group Holdings for an initial 28 million pounds in a deal that will add audio-conferencing to its telecoms offer for business customers.
+"Renold's Q3 IMS reassured that the strong progress reported in H1 has continued.
+Year on year growth in underlying sales and order intake has been in line with expectations, suggesting that full year operating profits remain on track to double," corporate broker Singer Capital says in a note.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net